decent-chat/decent/docs/api.md

   "online": boolean,

-  "mentions": [ Message ] // List of messages that mention this user

   "authorized": boolean, // Only present if useAuthorization is true "email": string | null // Only provided if the requested user is the same as the sessionID provides }